markterweele/windows-itpro-docs/windows/deployment/update/waas-configure-wufb.md

 ms.date: 02/27/2024
 ---

-# Configure Windows Update for Business
+# Configure Windows Update client policies
+<a name="configure-windows-update-for-business"></a>

 > **Looking for consumer information?** See [Windows Update: FAQ](https://support.microsoft.com/help/12373/windows-update-faq)

 > [!NOTE]
 > Windows Server _doesn't_ get feature updates from Windows Update, so only the quality update policies apply.
 This behavior doesn't apply to [Azure Stack hyperconverged infrastructure (HCI)](/azure-stack/hci/).

-You can use Group Policy or your mobile device management (MDM) service to configure Windows Update for Business settings for your devices.
+You can use Group Policy or your mobile device management (MDM) service to configure Windows Update client policies for your devices.
 The sections in this article provide the Group Policy and MDM policies for Windows 10, version 1511 and later, including Windows 11.
 The MDM policies use the OMA-URI setting from the [Policy CSP](/windows/client-management/mdm/policy-configuration-service-provider).

 > [!IMPORTANT]
-> Beginning with Windows 10, version 1903, organizations can use Windows Update for Business policies, regardless of the diagnostic data level chosen.
-If the diagnostic data level is set to **0 (Security)**, Windows Update for Business policies will still be honored.
+> Beginning with Windows 10, version 1903, organizations can use Windows Update client policies, regardless of the diagnostic data level chosen.
+If the diagnostic data level is set to **0 (Security)**, Windows Update client policies will still be honored.
 For instructions, see [Configure the operating system diagnostic data level](/windows/configuration/configure-windows-diagnostic-data-in-your-organization#diagnostic-data-levels).

 ## Start by grouping devices